 What are Anzac biscuits?

-Anzac biscuits have origins from when the ANZACs (Australian and New Zealand Army Corps) fought in WWI.
-Although the origins are contested, it's a tradition for Australians to share Anzac biscuits every year around Anzac Day (25th April).
+Anzac biscuits originated in WW1 around the formation of the Australian and New Zealand Army Corps (ANZACs).
+These days, it's a tradition for Australians to enjoy Anzac biscuits, around Anzac Day (25th April).

-As a born and bred Australian, I grew up eating Anzac biscuits (not Anzac cookies) at school fairs and events.
-I often spent Anzac Day working at ex-serviceman clubs (as my parents sometimes managed restaurants in the clubs) and have eaten many Anzac biscuits in my time!
+As a born and bred Australian, I grew up eating Anzac biscuits (not Anzac cookies) at school events and when my parents managed restaurants in ex-serviceman clubs.

 Anzac biscuits are buttery golden oatmeal cookies and have evolved a lot from their original hard and dry texture.
-They aren't traditionally vegan but they are normally eggless so are easy to veganise!
+They aren't traditionally vegan but they are usually eggless so are easy to veganise!

 My vegan Anzac biscuit recipe has been tested with several allergy-friendly substitutions without compromising on flavour.
 These have slightly more butter than other recipes to give them crispier edges with a chewy centre.